SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 situations which is 3rd order. `ROS3P` is only third order and achieves 3rd order on such problems and can thus be more efficient in this case.

-#### Exponential Integrators for Stiff Problems

-If explicit methods are preferred, then the exponential integrators provide an alternative to the implicit methods.
-They use Krylov approximations to efficiently compute the matrix-vector products and work best if the linear operator/jacobian is sparse.
-There are two main classes of exponential methods included in OrdinaryDiffEq:

-- Classical Exponential Runge-Kutta methods like `ETDRK4` and `HochOst4`.
-These methods can also be used for [semilinear ODEs](../split_ode_solve.html#Semilinear-ODE-1).
-- Exponential Propagation Iterative Runge-Kutta Methods (EPIRK) like `Exp4` and `EPIRK5P1`.
-  These methods cannot be applied to semilinear ODEs.

-For both classes of methods, you're required to provide the jacobian associated with the problem (unless it's a semilinear problem, in which case the linear part will be used instead).

 ## Translations from MATLAB/Python/R

 For users familiar with MATLAB/Python/R, good translations of the standard